khanhduytran0/bionic_lollipop-iosport/README.md

 — ~~Maybe port PojavLauncher Android to iOS by this way so I don’t have to rewrite almost everything to objc (need port the entire Android graphics lib), also OpenJDK 8 for iOS~~

 ## To do
 - Create a CMakeLists.txt for building linker64.
+Currently, you can mess up with `build.sh` script to build directly on iOS.